~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Version Control

 Managing code and assets with version control is essential for any Unreal Engine project.
-Unreal Engine supports integration with popular version control systems like Git, Perforce, and Subversion.
+Unreal Engine integrates with Git, Perforce, and Subversion.

 # Unreal Engine